LJungang/CMAT/README.md

 # CMAT

-A Cross-Model Adversarial Texture for Scanned Document Privacy Protection.
+This repository is the official implementation of CMAT:A Cross-Model Adversarial Texture for Scanned Document Privacy Protection.

 ## Install

-- step 1. please follow the installation instructions of T-SEA to create a conda environment
+- Step 1. please follow the installation instructions of T-SEA to create a conda environment

   ```bash
   conda create -n text-attack python=3.7